“Where are your puppies born and raised?”

 We encourage you to visit our dogs and puppies.
 We will get to know you and assist you in choosing the best puppy for your goals and lifestyle.
 As you are researching German Shepherds and breeders, please jot down your goals for your dog (family protection, herding dog, service dog, family pet, show dog, Schutzhund/IPO/IPG, agility, nosework, or other dog sports, etc.) and what you would like or dislike in your dog.
 Do you like high energy or a more laid-back dog?
 A dog with a lot of drive and spunk or a more mellow dog?

-Since we spend considerable time planning carefully matched breedings, raising and training our dogs, and developing our puppies, we know our dogs and puppies better than anyone and strive to provide you with the dog that will fulfill your goals and meet your criteria.
+Since we spend considerable time planning carefully selected breedings, raising and training our dogs, and developing our puppies, we know our dogs and puppies better than anyone and strive to provide you with the dog that will fulfill your goals and meet your criteria.
 Puppies are temperament tested between 7 – 8 weeks.

 The obvious difference is anatomy and size.
 Males take longer to mature to than the females.
 There is a lot of anecdotal evidence floating around as to which gender is smarter, more protective, more affectionate…but the most important thing is that you are matched with the puppy that best fits your lifestyle, male or female.

 We do not require neutering of your male dog.
 But if you choose to alter your dog it should only be done after the growth plates have closed >17 months.
 This also applies to females, however, for health reasons your female dog should be spayed at the appropriate age 13 – 18 months.